US Cash Products-Group Three gasoline extends gains

 * Group Three gasoline up on supply concerns

-Gasoline in the Midwest Group Three market climbed 2.75 cents per gallon, extending Tuesday's gain of the same amount and bringing differentials to their highest level in more than two months.
+Gasoline in the Midwest Group Three market climbed 1.50 cents per gallon, extending Tuesday's gain of the same amount and bringing differentials to their highest level in two months.

 The gain also came as the U.S. Energy Information Administration's weekly inventory data released on Wednesday showed a substantial 1 million-barrel drop in the region's gasoline stocks last week.
 [EIA/S]